james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 First you need to upload your SSL PEM, that includes both the CA Ceritficate & the private key, to `/etc/nginx/certkey.pem`

-If you have a LetsEncrypt data set, go into the directory of LetsEncrypt files for the domain, then run `cat fullchain.pem privkey.pem > certkey.pem` and upload `certkey.pem` to `/etc/nginx`.
+If you have a LetsEncrypt data set, go into the directory of LetsEncrypt files for the domain, then run

+	$ cat fullchain.pem privkey.pem > certkey.pem

+and upload `certkey.pem` to `/etc/nginx`.

-NOTE: The config provided assumes that the certificate is for both your domain & your domain with a wildcard prefix, e.g. `example.com` and `*.example.com`.
+NOTE: The config provided assumes that the one certificate is for both your domain & your domain with a wildcard prefix, e.g. `example.com` and `*.example.com`.
 This is not necessary, but makes life easier.
 If your certificate is different you will need to edit the `nginx.conf` provided.